unpoller/unpoller.github.io/documentation/docs/up1.md

 I've been trying to get my UAP data into Grafana.
 Sure, google search that.
 You'll find this.
 What if you don't want to deal with SNMP?
 Well, here you go.
 I've replicated 400% of what you see on those SNMP-powered dashboards with this Go app running on the same mac as my UniFi controller.
 All without enabling SNMP nor trying to understand those OIDs.
 Mad props to waterside for making this dashboard; it gave me a fantastic start to making my own dashboards.

 ## Examples
-Here are a couple of samples of the dashboards that Unifi Poller can produce (the ones shown are from InfluxDB) -
+Here are a couple of samples of the dashboards that UniFi Poller can produce (the ones shown are from InfluxDB) -

 This the USG dashboard
 ![img](../static/img/USG_dashboard.jpg)